Lunch Menus/Nutrition Services

 Taher Foods, Inc. manages the food program for students and staff at Lourdes High School.

-The students and staff of Lourdes High School have many fresh and home-made item to choose from on a daily basis.
+Students and staff have many fresh and home-made item to choose from on a daily basis.
 The scheduled menu has two main entrees to choose from each day.
 Students also have the option to purchase Grab and Go Salads, Subs, and Wraps as well as a choice of Pizza Parlor Pizza, Cheeseburgers and Chicken Sandwiches, Salad Bar and Soups.

 Taher’s corporate philosophy is very simple.
 While our clients, who range from kindergartners to retirees, pursue an incredible variety of personal and professional goals, we focus exclusively on food.
 We know it, we love it, and we're dedicated to making sure all of our customers have one important thing in common: eating outstanding meals, every single day.|